The Gabelli Multimedia Trust Inc. (NYSE:GGT) Short Interest Update

-The Gabelli Multimedia Trust Inc. (NYSE:GGT – Get Rating) saw a significant drop in short interest in February.
-As of February 15th, there was short interest totalling 54,200 shares, a drop of 17.1% from the January 31st total of 65,400 shares.
-Based on an average trading volume of 73,100 shares, the days-to-cover ratio is currently 0.7 days.
+The Gabelli Multimedia Trust Inc. (NYSE:GGT – Get Rating) was the target of a large growth in short interest in February.
+As of February 28th, there was short interest totalling 198,500 shares, a growth of 266.2% from the February 13th total of 54,200 shares.
+Based on an average daily volume of 77,000 shares, the days-to-cover ratio is currently 2.6 days.

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, March 24th.
-Stockholders of record on Thursday, March 17th will be paid a dividend of $0.22 per share.
-This represents a $0.88 annualized dividend and a dividend yield of 10.22%.
-The ex-dividend date of this dividend is Wednesday, March 16th.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, March 24th.
+Investors of record on Thursday, March 17th will be paid a $0.22 dividend.
+The ex-dividend date is Wednesday, March 16th.
+This represents a $0.88 dividend on an annualized basis and a yield of 9.61%.

 The Gabelli Multimedia Trust Company Profile (Get Rating)